Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 it seems like right now CFTC regulated commodities futures markets like Kelchie are a way to make sports bets that are not subject to state regulation.

 So you can like, you know, ignore state gambling laws and get better tax treatment than actual gambling.
+Because right now, gambling losses are not fully deductible on your taxes, but

 commodity trading losses are probably fully deductible.
+So

 And

-and there's a lot of skepticism about that because like in fact people don't want to bet on all sorts of nonsense and like the big problem with prediction markets has always been like outside of like the U.S.
+And there's a lot of skepticism about that because like, in fact, people don't want to bet on all sorts of nonsense.

-presidential election, it is hard to find a lot of people who are really into betting on prediction markets because it doesn't sort of serve any savings purpose.
+And like the big problem with prediction markets has always been like outside of like the US presidential election, it is hard to find a lot of people who are really into betting on prediction markets because it doesn't sort of serve any savings purpose.

 And it's not a natural home for gamblers.
+And so.

 And when prediction markets get into the sports gambling game, that changes that dynamic entirely, right?

-It means that, like, if you look at Calci and you think this is the future of sports betting because it has a better regulatory and tax treatment than the sports books that are doing billions of dollars of bets, then you're thinking Calci is going to offer people gambles that they want and that they come back to every day, right?
+It means that like if you look at Calci and you think this is the future of sports betting because it has a better regulatory and tax treatment than the sports books that are doing billions of dollars of bets, then you're thinking Calci is going to offer people gambles that they want and that they come back to every day, right?

 Because sports are constantly happening.
+And so

 then

-So they'll bet on when
+So they'll bet on when,

-the wedding will happen.
+you know, when the, when the wedding will happen.
+Yeah.

 The network effects will kick in.
+Yeah.

-And so people will be betting on everything.
+And so, you know, people will be betting on everything.
+And then, you know, you'll have a CFTC regulated

-commodities exchange for sports betting.
+licensed U.S. commodities exchange for sports betting.

 I should know this, but have DraftKings and Fanduel, like, have they tried to offer stock betting on their platforms?
+Yeah, a little bit.
+That's funny.

 Flutter, which is like the parent company.

+A Fanduel, right?
+A Fanduel, yeah.
 They're working on some sort of partnership with CME to offer essentially sports book bets on

-Because, yeah, for one thing, if you're a gambling platform, offering people more bets is just more appealing, right?
+financial outcome.
+You know, like, will the SP be up or down today?
+Because, Because yeah, for one thing, if you're a gambling platform, offering people more bets is just more appealing, right?

 You just give them, you have more touch points.

-And then for another thing, if you're a gambling platform and you look at what Calcio is doing, you have to think, maybe we should be in the futures trading business rather than the sports book business because it's the same business, you know, and it gets better tax and regulatory treatment.
+And then for another thing, if you're a gambling platform and you look at what Calci is doing, you have to think, maybe we should be in the futures trading business rather than the sports book business because it's the same business, you know, and it gets better tax and regulatory treatment.

-Man, that's pretty wild.
+That's pretty wild.
+Yeah.

+There's just a lot of convergence between gambling and financial markets.
 Parallels here to private markets becoming the public markets.

 Yeah, the betting markets are becoming

+the financial markets.
 All of the Venn diagrams are just turning into circles.

 Before we leave this topic, talking about whether or not this is insider trading, or if it could be insider trading, you wrote that if Romantic Paul is Travis Kelsey, that's fine.